The growing mass surveillance, online censorship, and cybersecurity threats are issues that Mac users can no longer consider themselves safe from.

 Note: Although all VPN providers mentioned in the list above have dedicated apps for Mac, this doesn’t apply to every VPN out there.
 If the VPN you want to use doesn’t have an app for Mac, you will have to set it up manually.

-The main steps for manual installation are as follows:
+The main steps for manual installation are as follows and will only take you 5 minutes:

 Step 1: From your home screen go to the System Preferences and locate Network settings icon and select it, as shown below.